Wild caraway

 About This Species

-Wild caraway was introduced to Canada as a spice crop but has escaped cultivation.
+Wild caraway (Meridian fennel, Persian cumin) was introduced to Canada as a spice crop from its native range of Europe, Asia and North Africa but has since escaped cultivation.
 It is a biennial plant that can quickly outgrow native plants.
-It can grow in light shade, survive light frost and extra moisture in the soil.
+It prefers to grow in rangelands, pastures, roadsides or disturbed areas but can tolerate light shade or excess soil moisture, as well as survive light frost.

 How to Identify